jumpinjackie/forge-e33-mod/design/LANDS.md

 ### Design Notes

  - In the game, in Maelle's ending.
-Verso plays piano at the Lumiere Opera House (forever and ever?)
+Verso plays piano at the Lumière Opera House (forever and ever?)
  - Mechanically speaking, music generally translates to creature buffs (see almost any "Anthem" card printed), so I went with a land that grows verse counters that can be spent to momentarily buff your force.

-## Lumiere, The Last Bastion
+## Lumière, The Last Bastion

 ```